-- The assessment process did not provide them with a fair and reasonable opportunity to demonstrate their competency. - They were not informed in advance of the conditions and method of assessment. - The process used was discriminatory in some way. - They were ill or suffered misadventure at the time of assessment {must be supported by a medical certificate or appropriate documentation). - If you believe you have not been assessed fairly you should firstly - discuss it with your class teacher - ifstillnotsatisfied - discuss it with the Head Teacher and/or School VET Coordinator within 10 days of the warning letter - Ifstillnotsatisfied - Discuss with the school Principal.
-A decision on an appeal will be made by the Appeals Committee consisting of the relevant Head Teacher, Year Adviser and Deputy Principal.
+- The assessment process did not provide them with a fair and reasonable opportunity to demonstrate their competency. - They were not informed in advance of the conditions and method of assessment. - The process used was discriminatory in some way. - They were ill or suffered misadventure at the time of assessment {must be supported by a medical certificate or appropriate documentation). - If you believe you have not been assessed fairly you should firstly - discuss it with your class teacher

-• If still not satisfied
+• if still not satisfied